 However, commercial vaccines must be designed to enable large scale production and deployment, and they require regulatory approval for sale, which greatly constrain and slow progress.
 Critically, certain features of commercial vaccines aren't required for research-level production and testing; therefore, a much shorter timeline is possible for a smaller scale, self-administered vaccine.
 Herein we describe the formulation of a vaccine using proven, inexpensive, and mostly off-the-shelf components.
 The open-source SARS-CoV-2 vaccine described can be produced quickly and inexpensively in a wide range of lab and physician office settings.
 Our group, the Rapid Deployment Vaccine Collaborative (RaDVaC), has produced and first administered the vaccine to ourselves in late April 2020.
-As of mid August, over 20 of us have self-administered a seventh generation (Gen 7) vaccine, and we have designed and soon will begin to self-administer Gen 8 vaccine.
+As of late November, over 100 of us have self-administered a ninth generation (Gen 9) vaccine.
 This will be a versioned living document, enabling incremental improvements in vaccine design and testing.

-VACCINE BACKGROUND AND DESIGN (last updated 9/29/20)
+VACCINE BACKGROUND AND DESIGN (last updated 12/7/20)

 There are many advances in vaccine research and technology development that have not appeared in a commercial product, in part because commercial vaccine design and production is constrained by different factors than a small-scale research vaccine.
-Key attributes for a RaDVaC open-source vaccine are high safety, low cost, and ease of production and administration.
+Key features for a RaDVaC open-source vaccine are high safety, low cost, and ease of production and administration.
 Another key feature of the RaDVaC vaccine is rapid iteration of updated designs as new discoveries about the biology and clinical manifestations of SARS-CoV-2 are published in the biomedical literature and on preprint servers.
 This feature is critical to the RaDVaC mission of rapid development and deployment of effective vaccines.
-We address all of these in this document, and consider subcategories, such as near-term and long-term safety.
+We address all of these features in this document, and consider subcategories, such as near-term and long-term safety.